Techno3d/SudokuGenerator/README.md

 On my computer, for 1,000,001 sudoku boards, it took about 36.854s, which is about 36.85396 micro seconds per board.
 Suprisingly not that slow.

+Edit: Most of the time spent on by my program is spent on printing 1 single sudoku board.
+Removing the print speeds my program to 10.647s or about 10.64699 microseconds per board.
+This was a lot faster than I initially thought.